bit-dna/bitdnablog/_posts/2019-02-01-education.md

 For example, the buyer might be dealing with a seasonal budget or experiencing a short-term cash deficit.
 Consider discounting in these cases -- but make sure you ask for something in return.

-5. “I can offer you a discount if we [extend the contract, adjust the terms of payment, go with X package or tier, register Y seats]."
+<h3>5.
+“I can offer you a discount if we [extend the contract, adjust the terms of payment, go with X package or tier, register Y seats]."</h3>
 Compromise is essential to most negotiations.
 By offering a quid pro quo discount, both you and the buyer will come out ahead.

 It’s a good idea to walk into the discussion with several non-monetary requests, which will help you open up the negotiating possibilities beyond price.

-6. “What would be a reasonable discount?"
+<h3>6.
+“What would be a reasonable discount?"</h3>
 MTD Sales Training managing director Sean McPheat suggests using the prospect’s response to turn the question around.

 If your product is $10,000 and the buyer says she’d like a 15% discount, ask, “Are you saying you think $10,000 is too expensive for [product] or you don’t want to spend more than $8,500?"